Joey Smallwood: Early life

 Smallwood was born at Mint Brook, near Gambo, Newfoundland, to Charles and Minnie May Smallwood.
 His grandfather, David Smallwood, was a well-known maker of boots in St. John's.
 Growing up in St. John's, as a teenager he worked as an apprentice at a newspaper and moved to New York City in 1920.
 In New York, he worked for the socialist newspaper The Call.
 Smallwood returned to Newfoundland in 1925, where he soon met and married Clara Oates (23 October 1901 – 14 April 1996).
 In 1925, he founded a newspaper in Corner Brook.

-In 1928, he acted as campaign manager for Sir Richard Squires, Prime Minister of Newfoundland.
+In 1928, he acted as district campaign manager for Sir Richard Squires, Prime Minister of Newfoundland.
 He also ran unsuccessfully as a Liberal candidate in Bonavista in 1932.

 During the Great Depression, Smallwood worked for various newspapers and edited a two-volume collection titled The Book of Newfoundland.
 He also hosted a radio program, The Barrelman, beginning in 1937, that promoted pride in Newfoundland's history and culture.
 He was very successful in this job with a voice for radio that was easily recognizable throughout all of Newfoundland.

 He left the Broadcasting Corporation of Newfoundland in 1943 to operate a pig farm at the Newfoundland Airport at Gander.
+He had three children.